stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 * All components are created and managed in a single source file rather than being factoring out to discrete, coherent classes.

-What we have is a 'God class' which will become harder to navigate and maintain as we add more code to the demo.
-We _could_ abandon OO design principles and just follow the often seen C/C++ practice of declaring all components as mutable class members in a single class, but this only hides (and obfuscates) the inter-dependencies and does not address the shear volume of code.
+What we have is a 'God class' which will become harder to navigate and maintain as more code is added to the demo.

 The obvious solution is to use a _dependency injection_ framework that manages the components and dependencies for us, freeing development to focus on each component in relative isolation.
 For this we will use [Spring Boot](https://spring.io/projects/spring-boot) which is one of the most popular and best supported dependency injection frameworks.